 ☐ N/A – the PFAC does not use agendas

 17a.
 If staff and PFAC members develop the agenda together, please describe the process:

+Open item for addition of agenda items at the end of each PFAC meeting, members can email chair to add items to the agenda in between meetings

 17b.
 If other process, please describe: